 Latest Posts

-This post presents the Bayesian inference concepts through their application in a practical example, solving "by hand" a simple regression model in a fully Bayesian way and then using stan
+This post develops the Bayesian inference concepts through their application in a practical example, solving a simple regression model numerically, in a fully Bayesian way.
+We will match the theoretical concepts with their practical implementation, helping you to grasp their meaning entirely.

 Last edited: 2020-12-31 16:16:20